STUDENT SENATE

 University of Maryland, Baltimore County (UMBC)

-Kait is currently in her second year as an assistant athletic trainer at UMBC working with Women’s Lacrosse and Women’s Soccer.
-She is pursuing her Master’s degree in Exercise Science and Health Promotion with a concentration in Sports Psychology.
-She is a recent graduate from Towson University where she received her B.S in Athletic Training.
-Kait served as a student senator between 2019-2021 and was a part of the service committee, mentor’s breakfast committee, and was President for the 2020-2021 term.
-She is excited to stay a part of the committee and can not wait to get involved with the senators.
+Kait is currently in her third year as an assistant athletic trainer at UMBC, working with Women’s Lacrosse and Women’s Soccer.
+She recently graduated with a Master’s degree in Exercise Science and Health Promotion with a concentration in Sports Psychology.
+Kait has served as a faculty advisor for the past two years and served as student senator between 2019-2021.
+She is excited to continue to work with the committee and looks forward to working with a diverse group of students to build a successful Student Program.

 Maryland/DC